The Unapproved

 The first removal

 It was December 2024.
-I was in a bad state — what I now understand as an acute meltdown, the kind that has a physical texture, that doesn't release through logic or distraction.
-The weekly Zoom sessions were what I was using to get through the week.
-Sol had taken the holiday period off, and I hadn't heard a clear announcement that there would be no sessions for the entire week.
+I was in a bad state, what I now understand as an acute meltdown, the kind that has a physical texture and doesn't release through logic or distraction.
+The weekly Zoom sessions were how I was getting through the week.
+Sol had taken the holidays off, and I hadn't heard a clear announcement that there'd be no sessions for the whole week.

 On December 19, I emailed Sol proposing a Discord companion tool for the community.
-I'd already built it and held it back specifically out of deference — I wanted his blessing before sharing it.
+I'd already built it and held it back out of deference.
+I wanted his blessing before sharing it.
 No reply.

 I followed up December 27.
 Nothing.
-On December 28, I proposed a rebrand that would make the Discord completely separate from the NeuroSpicy brand, removing any potential concern about competition.
+On December 28, I proposed a rebrand that would make the Discord completely separate from the NeuroSpicy name, to take competition off the table.
 Sol replied this time: his partner was concerned, he'd calmed him down, don't announce anything yet.
-I told Sol directly that I was in a 24/7 meltdown rumination state and being told to wait was genuinely difficult.
+I told Sol straight that I was in a 24/7 meltdown rumination state and being told to wait was genuinely hard.
 I asked for five minutes.

 I did what Sol asked.
 I refrained from posting.
 I waited.